dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 1. npm run build (this also runs lint)
 2. Copy the file www/index.html to your web server
-3. Copy the files in the 'build' directory to your web server in a directory named 'public' that is located in the same directory as index.html
+3. Copy the files in the 'build' directory to your web server in the same directory where index.html is located